-Brilliant Mistake Wines was founded by John and Stacy Reinert; their first vintage dates from 2013.
+Brilliant Mistake Wines (not to be confused by the song title of the same name by Elvis Costello) was founded by John and Stacy Reinert; their first vintage dates from 2013.
 John is originally from Philadelphia; he came to California to pursue a passion for music.
 The forks in life invariably lead one in directions one may not have originally anticipated.
-In a dramatic career move from music – today he manages a water utility in Palo Alto.
+In a dramatic career move from music, today he manages a water utility in Palo Alto.
 While getting his monthly haircut at a hair salon which employed a number of stylists, one particular lady caught his eye (Stacy).
-Noticing each other but never chatting much other then a friendly hello, they eventually connected over a mutual passion for baseball.
+Noticing each other but never chatting much other than a friendly hello, they eventually connected over a mutual passion for baseball.
 They married and today live in the San Francisco Bay area but often spend time at a second home in Yountville.

 Upon getting to know both John and Stacy one realizes their zest for life, food, wine and having a good time is genuine.
 They truly enjoy people.
 And this was clearly evident during a recent lunch at Bottega (which could have easily lasted three hours if we had the time!).

 Initially they interviewed numerous winemakers while looking for specific criteria.
-They wanted someone who was a hands on winemaker – open to their participation and willing to be a teacher both in the vineyards and in the winery.
-Rebekah Wineburg crafted their 2013 vintage but after one year she became winemaker at a larger winery in the valley and was unable to continue consulting.
+They wanted someone who was a hands-on winemaker, who was open to their participation while willing to be a teacher both in the vineyards and in the winery.
+Rebekah Wineburg crafted their 2013 vintage but after one year she became winemaker at Quintessa and was unable to continue consulting.
 She then recommended winemaker Maayan Koschitzky who has made all subsequent vintages starting in 2014.
-Mayan is an accomplished and talented winemaker – currently he is the Director of Winemaking at Atelier Melka (oversees winemaking for a number of their clients) and also consults or is the winemaker for several clients in Israel.
+Mayan is an accomplished and talented winemaker and is currently the Director of Winemaking at Atelier Melka, overseeing winemaking for a number of their clients.
+He also consults or is the winemaker for several clients in Israel and is involved in several small wine brands as part owner.
 Previously he worked at Dalla Valle and Screaming Eagle.

-The 2014 vintage is extremely approachable as a young wine.
-An elegant bouquet is fruit forward, showcasing aromas of blackberry and raspberry complemented by lesser aromas of tobacco smoke and cedar box.
-Supple throughout the palate it features a long finish, not memorable because of the tannins but because of the intensity of lingering fruit.
-Shows flavors of dark cherry and plum.
+The 2014 Brilliant Mistake Cabernet Sauvignon is sourced from premiere vineyards from two of Napa’s most premium regions: Stags Leap District and Rutherford.
+Their original intent when building this wine was to create a Cabernet Sauvignon blend with other varieties, but during the blending trials they found a superior wine was created through blending Cabernet Sauvignon from both vineyards rather than blending in the additional varieties.
+This wine is extremely approachable in its youth.
+An elegant bouquet is fruit forward, showcasing aromas of blackberry and raspberry complemented by lighter aromas of tobacco smoke and cedar box.
+Supple throughout the palate it features a long finish, not memorable because of the tannins but because of the intensity of the lingering fruit.
+This wine shows flavors of dark cherry and plum.
 The tannins are pure velvet – fine grained, rounded and very well integrated.

-The wines are found at a number of retail establishments in the Napa Valley including at 750 Wines and ACME wine shops in St. Helena and of course at a restaurant they apparently frequent often, Bottega.
-Visitors to the valley can also taste it at the K. Laz appointment only tasting room, also in Yountville.
+The wines are found at a number of retail establishments in Napa Valley including at ACME wine shop in St. Helena and of course at a restaurant they apparently frequent often, Bottega.
+Visitors to the valley can also taste select wines at the K. Laz appointment only tasting room, also in Yountville.

-The last few years, their production has ranged from approximately 100 cases to 300 cases.
+Production typically ranged from approximately 100 cases to 300 cases during the early vintages of Brilliant Mistake, although production has since grown slightly.
 For more information and to join their mailing list, visit: www.brilliantmistakewines.com